-In East Asia, green jade is a common base material that is used to carve Buddha statues.
+In East Asia, green jade is a common base material that is used to carve real jade Buddha statues.
 Jade Buddha statues that depict the ubiquitous Buddhist icons such as Guanyin and Happy Buddha are most popular in China.
-The popularity of these jade Buddha statues is due to several reasons.
+The popularity of the jade laughing Buddha statue is due to several reasons.
 In ancient China, they believed that jade was crystallized moonlight that had fallen down onto the mountaintops.
 Additionally, jade has calming properties that reduce stress and increase confidence levels.
 These qualities seem to mesh with the objectives of Buddhist meditation – that being inner calm, self reflection and tranquility.

 The Source of Jade Buddha Statues

 The two forms of jade are nephrite jade and jadeite.
 Jadeite is the denser and more translucent mineral.
 It is also lacking the long ancient history that nephrite jade has enjoyed in China.
 Additionally, jadeite has mineral qualities that are closer to a diamond and it is therefore more expensive.
-Since top grades of jadeite jade are much more expensive than nephrite jade it is prohibitively expensive to make even a small of mid size jade Buddha statues.
-Therefore, the imperial jadeite and other jadeite Buddhas are usually smaller versions such as pendants or figurines.
+Since top grades of jadeite jade are much more expensive than nephrite jade, it is prohibitively expensive to make middle or large size jade Buddha statues.
+Therefore, the imperial jadeite and other jadeite Buddhas are usually created as a small jade Buddha figurine or pendant.

-Additionally, the largest source in the world for jadeite is in Myanmar and it is not sourced in China.
-However, the primary source for jadeite in Myanmar is in the northern state of Kachin.
+Furthermore, the largest source in the world for jadeite is Myanmar and it is not sourced in China.
+The primary source for jadeite in Myanmar is in the northern state of Kachin.
 This rich jadeite source sits right on the southern border of China.
-The combination of the world’s largest source of jadeite with the world’s biggest market for jade is very good for business.
+The combination of the world’s largest source of jadeite with the world’s biggest market for real jade Buddha is very good for business.
 As a result, there are many skilled sculptors and the best jade Buddha statues can be found in this area.

 History of Jade

-As Buddhism spread into East Asia from Northern India it was only natural that the Chinese sculptures would begin to create jade Buddha statues.
+As Buddhism spread into East Asia from Northern India it was only natural that the Chinese sculptures would begin to create real jade Buddha statues.
 Jade has calming qualities that entice inner reflection.
-These qualities are also imbued by the the Buddhist deities that evolved in China.
-Therefore, jade Buddha statues of Chinese deities such as Kwanyin and Happy Buddha are very common.
+These qualities are also imbued by the Buddhist deities that evolved in China.
+Therefore, the green jade Buddha statue meaning of Chinese deities such as Kwanyin and Happy Buddha is naturally introspective and complex.

 The Origins of Buddhism